 Ingredients for Making 100 Pieces of Doughnuts

-For a small Nigerian wedding or party with 100 guests lists, here’s a recipe for making 100 pieces of doughnuts:
+For a small Nigerian wedding or party with 100 guests lists, here are the measurement for each ingredient, a complete recipe for making 100 pieces of doughnuts:

 - 2.5 kg (20 cups) of flour